The Story of Rush’s Influence-Exploring ‘Feedback’ EP

-Another nod to the Who is given via a nice take on ‘The Seeker.’
-The Who record was released as a single in the spring of 1970, and though it failed to make the Top 40, it has long been a favorite of Who diehards.
+Another nod to the Who is given via a nice take on "The Seeker."
+The original record was released as a single in the spring of 1970, and though it failed to make the Top 40, it has long been a favorite of Who die-hard fans.

 It's pretty safe to say that Rush have never truly dipped their musical toes into the genuine blues.
-Hence it's no surprise that their take on Robert Johnson's blues standard ‘Crossroads’ owes more to Cream's version.
+Hence it's no surprise that their take on Robert Johnson's standard "Crossroads" owes more to Cream's version.
 The guys rock it out, no doubt, but ultimately it's a bit lackluster compared to Cream's take.
-Perhaps the most obscure song included here is Love's ‘Seven And Seven Is,’ which first appeared as a single in the summer of '66, when it sailed up to No. 33 nationally, though it was a No. 1 hit in their native Los Angeles.
+Perhaps the most obscure song included here is Love's "Seven and Seven Is," which first appeared as a single in the summer of '66, when it sailed up to No. 33 nationally.
 While Rush don't come anywhere near the fire and drama of Arthur Lee and company, you gotta give 'em credit for trying.

 Feedback was released to coincide with Rush's R30 tour, and was a good way to acknowledge where they came from musically, and possibly, giving their fans a little education along the way.
 One other significant thing to note about the EP is that this is the closest Rush has ever gotten to returning to the no-frills, straight-ahead rock of their 1974 debut album, with no odd time changes, book smart lyrics or planets of the solar federation circling anywhere.
 While all that stuff – and more – became signatures of Rush, it was (and is) exciting to hear them just plug in and crank it up.